The Transition to a New Generation of Energy

 |Government's Target||Taipower's Target|

 |Item of Promotion||Capacity (MW)||Power generation

 |Capacity (MW)||Power generation

-Note: The government targets are based on the Taiwan Green Energy Development Trend briefing by the Bureau of Energy at the 2020 Energy Vision Summit Forum on November 11, 2020.
+Note: The government targets are based on the "Overall Strategy of Green Energy Implementation" briefing by the Bureau of Energy, Ministry of Economic Affairs on July.
+11, 2021.